towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **Special Trainer Battles**
 There are four special trainers to find and defeat after beating the Elite-4.
-Talk to Oak at his lab.
-When he asks to rate your pokedex, choose NO.
-This will start a chain of hints for finding the four trainers.
+Talk to Oak at his lab to start a chain of hints for finding the four trainers.

 **The Secret of the MIST STONE**
 The MIST STONE will max-out all the stat exp of the pokemon on which it is used.